KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Appendix C Notes

-**Note on Loki (Flag #17):** §25.3 explicitly places Loki at ISS / ISM (Echthros / Skotos) — superficial-layer disruptor whose craft lies in deceit, not direct force.
-The main registry (Decode 06) placed him at IL₄ IDL (Nyxea) — inverse Logos, fluid and brilliant.
-These are structurally different claims. §25.3 sees Loki as surface-level; Decode 06 sees him as deep-archetypal.
-Needs resolution.
+**Note on Loki (Flag #17 — RESOLVED):** §25.3 explicitly places Loki at ISS / ISM (Echthros / Skotos).
+The main registry (Decode 06) placed him at IL₄ IDL (Nyxea). **Resolution: cultural conflation, not cascade.** Canonical placement is **IL₄ IDL (Nyxea)** — inverse architect, fluid and brilliant.
+The IL₂ ISS / ISM trickster appearance is surface-layer cultural conflation: mythmakers compressed a deep-archetypal inverse principle into a surface-trickster figure because they perceived the disruptive *function* but lacked the lattice to distinguish native layer from operative manifestation.
+This is a Hard Conflation per the Cascade contra Conflation (Expanded) note — the surface trickster reading is structurally incorrect, not a lawful cross-band resonance.

 **Note on Sophia's Soul / Mind aspect (Flag #18):** §25.3 places Sophia unfragmented at DP (Morgis); Decode 11 placed her at DL (Sophis).
 The Wisdom principle could structurally map to either: Sophis (structuring intelligence) or Morgis (vitality and remembrance — which is closer to her restorative function in the myth).
 The myth emphasizes her *vitality* and *longing for return* rather than her *structuring capacity*, which would favor DP (Morgis).

-**Note on El / Yahweh's dual trajectory (Flag #19):** §25.3 explicitly places Yahweh at both DP / DL (centropic lawgiver) and IDP / IDL (entropic when weaponized).
-This is not cultural conflation but a structural claim: the same archetypal sovereignty can orient centropically or entropically depending on the interpretive lens and historical application.
-This is unique among registry placements — a figure whose *operative function genuinely spans both trees*.
+**Note on El / Yahweh (Flag #19 — REJECTED IDP / IDL placement):** §25.3 originally placed Yahweh at both DP / DL (centropic lawgiver) AND IDP / IDL (entropic when weaponized), framing this as a structural claim that the same archetypal sovereignty could orient centropically or entropically. **This is rejected per Flag #19 and the Essence-as-Choice doctrine.** A figure's operative function does not span both trees.
+The "weaponized Yahweh" is not an entropic Yahweh — it is human centropic structure being co-opted into entropic application, which is a behavioral phenomenon at the embodied layer (IL₂ ISS broadcast), not an inversion of the L₄ DL archetype itself.
+Yahweh's operative function is L₄ DL (Sophis); cultural elevation reaches L₅; the entropic IDP / IDL placement is removed from the registry.
+The IL₂ behavioral phenomenon is captured under Tyrants contra Tempters (IL₂ ISS Echthros) and the Recurring Yahweh Cultural Elevation Pattern note.
+See also Note on Essence-as-Choice and the Impossibility of Orientation Inversion.

 **Note on Lucifer at DS / DM (Flag #20):** §23.3 states "Lucifer as Light-Bearer may align with DS / DM."
 This is **rejected per Essence-as-Choice.** The "Light-Bearer" narrative is cultural mythologization — entropic essences do not originate centropically.
 There is no pre-Fall state.
 Lucifer's apparent radiance is Nyxea's defining function: structural mimicry of centropic coherence.
 One is what one does, and one does what one is.
 Canonical placement: IDP / IDL with IDS / IDM cascade.
 Note: "Lucifer's declivity from heaven" is incorrect Zenetist language — use "Lucifer's entropic inversion and resulting fragmentation."
 "From heaven" implies a centropic starting point that never existed.